Hagar-zakaria/Power-BI-Embedded-API-A-Complete-Handbook-for-Power-BI-Integration/README.md

 **Here's a breakdown in simple terms:**

- <!DOCTYPE html>: This tells the browser that the document is an HTML5 document.
+1.  !DOCTYPE html: This tells the browser that the document is an HTML5 document.

-<html lang="en">: This starts the HTML document and specifies that the primary language used is English.
+2. html lang="en": This starts the HTML document and specifies that the primary language used is English.

-<head>...</head>: This section contains metadata about the document, like character encoding and viewport settings.
+3. head>...</head: This section contains metadata about the document, like character encoding and viewport settings.
 It also includes the title of the webpage.

-<meta charset="UTF-8">: This specifies the character encoding of the document to be UTF-8, which supports a wide range of characters.
+4. meta charset="UTF-8": This specifies the character encoding of the document to be UTF-8, which supports a wide range of characters.

-<meta name="viewport" content="width=device-width, initial-scale=1.0">: This sets the viewport width to the width of the device and sets the initial zoom level to 1.0, ensuring proper scaling on mobile devices.
+5. meta name="viewport" content="width=device-width, initial-scale=1.0": This sets the viewport width to the width of the device and sets the initial zoom level to 1.0, ensuring proper scaling on mobile devices.

-<title>Power BI Embedded Example</title>: This sets the title of the webpage displayed in the browser tab.
+6. title>Power BI Embedded Example</title: This sets the title of the webpage displayed in the browser tab.

-<script src="..."></script>: These lines include JavaScript libraries needed for embedding Power BI content.
+7. script src="..."/script: These lines include JavaScript libraries needed for embedding Power BI content.
 You may need to replace the URLs with the actual URLs of the JavaScript libraries you're using.

-<body>...</body>: This section contains the content of the webpage that users see.
+8. body.../body: This section contains the content of the webpage that users see.
 In this example, it includes a container with the ID "embedContainer" where the Power BI content will be embedded, and a script tag to include the application logic from an external JavaScript file (app.js).

 **To customize this code for your application, you'll typically replace the following features:**